statsforecast2.0.3

 sf.predict(h=12, level=[95])

-Get Started with this quick guide.
+Get Started quick guide

 Follow this end-to-end walkthrough for best practices.